 “Compassion for animals is intimately associated with goodness of character, and it may be confidently asserted that he who is cruel to animals cannot be a good man.” ― Arthur Schopenhauer, The Basis of Morality

-However, in my personal life and my rescue animal transport service life, I have taken a much different approach wherein I am much more optimistic in my interactions with people I encounter.
+However, in my personal life and my rescue animal transport service life, I have taken a much different approach.
+I am much more optimistic in my interactions with people I encounter.
 I must admit this is counterintuitive even to me to think that I have two different personas that I live within.
 My wife often tells me I’m in “work mode” which is a trigger to me to check my actions and approach and turn off that pessimistic project manager to let my true self shine through.
 “Work Chris” is often more pointed in his inquiries, and questioning in his style, whereas “Home Chris” is more supportive, kind and optimistic.

 A great many people have a compassion for animals and goodness in their hearts.